sc0h0/sc0h0.github.io/_posts/2024/2024-07-01-opening-victoria-open-data.md

 ### The serious
 I can easily see this technology being used in large companies that have employees spending a lot of their time tracking down data or using one data source not knowning there is another, more reliable data source.
-The data-profiling file used only around 500k of the 2M available tokens, so perhaps it could handle a file profiling around 1200 datasets.
+As of today, Gemini has around 2M available tokens which translates to profiling around 1200 datasets in a given context.

+### Resources
+My GitHub repository containing master dataset profile and scripts used to scrape data: https://github.com/sc0h0/openingvicgovdata

 ### End